 COURSE NUMBER COURSE NAME LENGTH

-(MASL D141249) Aircraft Maintenance Superintendent 9 weeks
+(MASL D141249) L3AAR1412490SRA Aircraft Maintenance Superintendent Course 9 Weeks

-L3AAR1412490SRA Course
+STUDENT LOAD - MIN: 4 / MAX: 12

-1. Course Description: This course is designed for experienced senior Noncommissioned Officers or civilian equivalents that perform supervisory and/or superintendent duties and assume a greater leadership role within a maintenance complex.
+This course is designed for experienced senior Noncommissioned Officers or civilian equivalents that perform supervisory and/or superintendent duties and assume a greater leadership role within a maintenance complex.
 Students increase their knowledge and understanding of maintenance operations while honing his/her military professionalism and increasing their ability to function as a senior maintenance supervisor and/or Maintenance Superintendent.
 The course instruction includes General Subjects, Operational Programs, USAF Technical Order, Aircraft Forms And Logistics Systems, On-The-Job Training (OJT), Personnel Management, Maintenance Organization Structure and Responsibilities, and Aircraft Generation.

-- 2.1.
-Eligibility: This course is designed for military members between the grades of E-5 through E-9, police or civilians equivalent, who are performing aircraft maintenance superintendent duties or that will perform aircraft maintenance superintendent duties immediately after attending this course. - 2.2.
-Medical requirements: - 2.2.1.
+2.1 Eligibility: This course is designed for military members between the grades of E-5 through E-9, police or civilians equivalent, who are performing aircraft maintenance superintendent duties or that will perform aircraft maintenance superintendent duties immediately after attending this course.

+- 2.2 Physical/Medical: - 2.2.1.
 Vision: Normal (20/20 with or without glasses). - 2.2.2.
-Speech: Normal hearing and speech. - 2.2.3.
-Physical: Normal dexterity. - 2.3.
-Uniform/Equipment: See General Clothing Requirements.
+Hearing/Speech: Normal hearing and speech. - 2.2.3.
+Physical/Other: Normal dexterity.

+2.3 Uniform/Equipment: See General Clothing Requirements